 Computer labs are also available across campus.
 The High Rise lobby has a newly remodeled 24 hour computer lab.

 We can give you a few ideas, but always be sure to work with your roommate and plan ahead so you know who is bringing what.
 A few ideals would include: bedding, toiletries, posters, plants, mattress cover, clothes hangers, cleaning supplies, throw rug or carpet, bath linen, stereo, alarm clock, or anything else!

 NO PETS PLEASE!

-Cable TV service is provided for every room in the residence hall.
-Televisions in the resident hall lounges are also connected to the cable television system.
-Cable is provided by Great Plains Communications, and HBO is also offered to residents free of charge.
+Cable TV service is not provided in rooms in the residence hall.
+Televisions in the resident hall lounges and common areas are connected to a cable television system.

 Chadron State College invites everyone to live on campus.
 We provide accommodations to fit a variety of lifestyles; we even offer Apartment Housing for families and graduate students!
 All freshman are required to live on campus and carry a meal plan except those who are: Married, Single parent, Living with parents, or Over 21 years of age.
 These four types of students must fill out an "Off-Campus Application" form, available at the Housing or Admissions Office, prior to the start of the semester.
 The application must be returned to the Housing Office for approval.

 A complete copy of campus regulations including the residence hall regulations may be found in the Chadron State College Student Handbook.
 You can get a copy of this in the Admissions Office or the Housing Office.
 The student handbook can also be accessed by going on line at www.csc.edu and do a student handbook search.